a-renzini/pygwb/JOSS_submission/paper.md

 \sigma^2_{{\rm GW,} f} = \frac{1}{2 T \Delta f} \frac{P_{I, f} P_{J, f}}{\gamma^2_{IJ}(f) S^2_0(f)},
 $$

 where $P_{I,f}$ is the power spectral density from detector $I$ and $T$ is the duration of data used to produce the above spectral densities.
 This estimator is optimal and unbiased under the assumption that the signal is Gaussian, isotropic, and continuous.
-Details on how the estimation is carried out, as well as the implementation of the estimator on large datasets and with many potentially overlapping datasegments can be found in our companion methods paper [@pygwb_paper].
+Details on how the estimation is carried out, as well as the implementation of the estimator on large datasets and with many potentially overlapping data segments can be found in our companion methods paper [@pygwb_paper].

 Model testing in `pygwb` is performed through Bayesian inference on a select set of parameters, given a parametric GWB model and a likelihood $p$ of observing the data given the model.
 Concretely, the above cross-correlation estimator is input data to a Gaussian residual likelihood,